 When problems do arise, most can be treated successfully with simple alterations to the child’s diet and/or hair care routine.
 The most common childhood hair loss conditions that Trichologists or other health professionals would see are outlined here: (James: please use this as the summarized intro for this article)

 ‘Loose anagen/Short anagen syndrome’ is a temporary disorder of connective tissue competency where the hair can be painlessly pulled from the scalp with little effort.
 It may present as ‘diffuse’ (all over) hair loss or the visual appearance of trichotillomania.
-Loose anagen syndrome is most commonly seen in fair-haired girls between the ages of 2 and 9 years, but is sometimes seen in the elderly as well.

 On visual inspection, no bulb or root sheath can typically be seen on the hair shaft.
-Microscopic examination reveals a bent hair shaft above a shrunken, under-developed or ‘sideways-twisted’ bulb.
+Microscopic examination reveals a bent hair shaft above a shrunken, under-developed or ‘sideways twisted’ bulb.

-Assessing the child’s iron, Vitamin D, Zinc & Iodine (1) status is always prudent.
-A short course of Zinc at the appropriate dosage is often helpful.
-If deficiencies are found in a child with a nutritionally-sound diet – Gut dysbiosis (disturbance) causing malabsorption should be assessed (via faecal testing).
+Assessing the child’s iron, Vitamin D, Zinc & Iodine (1) status is always prudent; short course of Zinc at the appropriate dosage is often helpful.

 ‘Delayed Growth Syndrome’ (aka: ‘Fail to grow’) of scalp hair or body hair (DGS) is thought to be a temporary delay in the growth response mechanism.
-Typically the child is female; fair-haired – and between the ages of 2 and 9 years, with fine fair hair of sparse density.
-Parents will often relate the child ‘has never required a haircut’or her hair has never grown beyond collar-length.
+Typically, the child is female; fair-haired – and between the ages of 2 and 9 years, with fine fair hair of sparse density.
+Parents will often relate the child ‘has never required a haircut’ or her hair has never grown beyond collar-length.

 Unless there are malabsorption issues or significant gut dysbiosis, both ‘Short/Loose Anagen’ & ‘Delayed Growth’ syndrome conditions usually recover – often without treatment intervention – by the time the child has reached puberty.